 About the estate:

-Under the leadership of its director, Alexander Van Beck, Château du Tertre has established itself as one of Margaux’s most reliable wines.
+Under the leadership of Alexander Van Beck, its director, Château du Tertre has established itself as one of Margaux’s most reliable wines.
 Following its acquisition by Eric Albada Jelgersma, the estate underwent a profound transformation and modernization.
-Lower yields and significant investments have produced a full-bodied, lively wine that fully justifies its classification.
-The most recent vintages have proven particularly successful, maintaining a straightforward style—sometimes a bit austere—but aging well, thanks to a significant proportion of Petit Verdot and Cabernet Franc in the blend.
+Lower yields and significant investments have resulted in a full-bodied, lively wine that fully justifies its classification.
+The most recent vintages have proven particularly successful, with a style that remains straightforward—sometimes a bit austere—but ages well, thanks to a significant proportion of Petit Verdot and Cabernet Franc in the blend.

 Vinous